manuelbieh/react-book/ecosystem/state-management.md

 ### Redux with React Hooks

 With React-Redux v7.1.0, Hooks have officially landed in the official React bindings for Redux.
 Hooks increase the usability of Redux in React manyfold.
-While creating a store is much the same, `connect()` HOC can be avoided completely.
+While creating a store is much the same, the `connect()` HOC can be avoided completely.
 Each method of access - reading or writing by dispatching actions - can be achieved by Hooks.

 The most important hooks to remember are `useSelector` and `useDispatch` which can be loosely compared to `mapStateToProps` and `mapDispatchToProps`.
 Following this analogy, the `useSelector` hook is used to _read_ data from the store while `useDispatch` is used to _dispatch_ actions to write data to the store.
 React Redux offers a third hook, `useStore`, which is not really used in the wild.
 Its usage should be more of a last resort should you really need access to the store object.